 PG&E Bankruptcy and Wildfire Claims

-Tuesday March 19, 2019 — PG&E filed for Chapter 11 bankruptcy on January 29, 2019.
-This means that civil claims arising out of the 2017 North Bay Fires and the 2018 Camp Fire will now proceed through the bankruptcy court.
-Fire victims do not lose their right to compensation because of the bankruptcy and should consult an attorney about filing a claim.
+Wednesday May 22, 2019 — PG&E filed for Chapter 11 bankruptcy on January 29, 2019.
+This means that damage claims arising out of the 2017 North Bay Fires and the 2018 Camp Fire will now proceed to resolution through the bankruptcy court.
+Fire victims do not lose their right to compensation because of the bankruptcy and should consult an attorney about preparing a claim.

-If you suffered personal injury, property loss, or business losses in the following or related fires, you may still pursue legal damages from PG&E in the bankruptcy court:
+If you suffered losses in the following or related fires, you may be entitled recover legal damages from PG&E:

 - Atlas Fire (Napa and Solano Counties)